 Roll Forming Fabrication Services

 The Federal Group USA offers custom roll forming metal fabrication services in the United States and internationally.
-Our facility provides anything from classic-shaped channels to complex profiles with impressive roll form tooling along with additional processes.
+Our facility provides anything from classic-shaped channels profiles with impressive roll form tooling along with additional processes.
 Learn more about our manufacturing group’s roll form process and accepted standard of excellence below.

 What is Roll Forming?

 Production facilities use the roll forming metalworking process daily for a myriad of applications.
 Often found in longer-length profiles.
-It begins with a flat sheet or bar stock fed into a press to form any number of simple or complex shapes.
+It begins with a flat sheet or bar stock fed into a press to form any number of shapes.
 The setup works through continuous metal bending on a pair of rolls that makes both 2D and 3D results possible, depending on the material properties.

 Roll forming is a flexible alternative to extruded press braking and stamping techniques.
 It is often a cost-effective solution with less material waste, faster lead times, and much higher production volumes.